 Yoga Therapy for Anxiety: How Breath and Movement Can Help

 Anxiety rarely announces itself.
 More often it arrives in the body before the mind has found words for it.
 The breath becomes short and high in the chest.
 The muscles brace.
-The attention moves restlessly from one worry to the next, unable to settle.
-Something feels unstable and we cannot quite land anywhere.
+The attention jumps from one worry to the next, unable to settle.
+The Yoga Sūtras describe this experience in great detail and offer a way back.

 In the Viniyoga tradition, the breath is understood as one of the most direct means of influencing both the mind and the body.
 This is not a metaphor.
 The breath is a function of the body that operates both voluntarily and involuntarily, and because of this it serves as a bridge.
 When we work with the breath consciously, we are working with the nervous system, with the quality of attention, and with the emotional tone of the mind all at once.